tengfone/telegram_sgcheckpoint_pytutorial/README.md

 Any other error codes can be resolved [here](https://devcenter.heroku.com/articles/git)

 ## Further Development
+There is a V2 of the bot [here](https://github.com/tengfone/telegram_sgcheckpointv2_pytutorial), which covers ConversationHandlers, reply keyboard etc. Or in simple terms, a better UI.

-This can be further develop by enabling more logging, handling errors, dockerize the bot.
+This current version can be further develop by enabling more logging, handling errors, dockerize the bot.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.